perplexedfingers/URLShortener/README.rst

         And I click 'Create' button

         Then I can see the created path name

+    Scenario: Give the same path name when given the same valid URL Given an valid URL is registered

+        When I input the URL
+        And I click 'Create' button

+        Then the path name should be the same

     Scenario: Notify users when the URL is invalid Given an invalid URL